ESGF/esgf-download/docs/search.md

 The number of requests sent to ESGF after expanding the *subrequests* is equal to the number of *subrequests*.

-A selection file is written using either [Yaml/1.0](https://yaml.org/spec/1.0/) or [Json](https://www.json.org/), Yaml is recommended for its human-readable syntax.
+A selection file is written using either [Yaml/1.0] or [Json], Yaml is recommended for its human-readable syntax.

 !!! note "Syntax Rules"
     1. key/value pair ⇒ **facet search** term